Resources and materials

 Our approach

 Sustainable and responsible practices for sourcing resources and materials are important for any business, and the potential impact throughout the supply chain must be considered when making sourcing decisions.
-Various raw materials are needed for the manufacture of our products.
-Especially in the chemical industry, the sustainable use of raw materials is becoming more and more important, as it is key to keeping costs low and protecting the environment.
-Generally, the use of raw materials and resources has the potential to impact the environment, the economy and society.
-Ensuring sound and efficient management of raw materials can reduce the strain on natural resources.
-Sustainable management of raw materials also has an effect on economic growth by providing workplaces in the production, processing and disposal of raw materials.
+Various raw materials and chemicals are needed for the manufacture of our products.
+Especially in the chemical industry, the sustainable use of raw materials is becoming more and more important, as it is key to keeping costs competitive and protecting the environment.

-In addition, by-products from our production processes are mainly used in construction, agriculture or the feed industry, as well as for biogas manufacturing, which makes our production processes even more sustainable.
 Using fairly produced raw materials and interacting fairly with partners, suppliers and customers has a positive impact on our collaboration with stakeholders, our reputation and thus our business.
-This also further underlines our commitment to responsible corporate behaviour and compliance with laws and regulations.
+This further underlines our commitment to responsible corporate behaviour and compliance with laws and regulations.
 Maintaining a fair and ethical business environment is laid down in our core values.
-We have integrated a framework of guidelines and policies into our business which ensures proper interaction with all business partners.
-This framework is communicated to all employees and available on our intranet.
+We have integrated a framework of guidelines and policies into our business, ensuring proper interaction with all business partners.
+This frame- work is communicated to all employees and available on our intranet.

 Our ambition